Music by Philip Glass

 The work was premiered at the Spoleto Festival in 1990.
 Hydrogen Jukebox contains adult subject matter and is intended for a mature audience.

-Opera at the Art Museum
+Concert at the Art Museum

 Admission is Free